 There are actual donkey dairies in Europe , Asia and Africa!
 Like many ancient secrets we have lost that knowledge here in our “ultra modern” society.

 Donkeys aren’t efficient at milk production.That is why most of us have never heard of consuming donkey milk or even milking them at all.
 Their feed to milk conversion is not as efficient as other dairy animals.
 Since they are an equine animal they take a very long time to foal and management is more difficult then with other dairy animals.
 But with our philosophy of each animal having multiple purposes on our farm they do fit in here very well.
-I get along with their quirky personalities and they have provided a healing need for my digestive system and food allergies with their milk.
+I get along with their quirky personalities and they have provided a healing component for my digestive system and food allergies with their milk.
 So if you don’t have a health need for the milk they may not be the best choice.
 Goats are much more efficient at milking and have many uses themselves, but they just aren’t for us.
-And Donkeys aren’t for everyone but I sure do love them!

 You do need to consider space also.
 Donkeys can be large animals or small and the bigger they are the more space they need and the more they eat!
 Have a good hay source for winter! and plenty of non- rich pasture for summer and they are happy and healthy!
 Keeping a pair of non breeding jennets or geldings as guardians is much less expensive than keeping up breeding trios and Feeding up pregnant jennets and foals.
 Also there is the management of the intact jack , which can be dangerous at times.
 Some jacks need there own separate areas also and can’t be run with jennets all year.